 Sep 9, 2021 JavaScript

-How to swap the rows and columns of a matrix in JavaScript
+How to get the timezone string in JavaScript

 Let's define this short function: